paperboyspodcast/paperboyspodcast.github.io/_posts/2019-11-21-Is-paralysis-a-thing-of-the-past.md

 tags: [science, paralysis, rehab, neuroscience] # add tag
 ---

 Most paralysis patients are told that if they can't regain the ability to walk in 6 months they will never walk again.
 Then how did three research teams get paralyzed patients walking after several years in the wheelchair?
-James brings in a paper on spinal stimulation that makes you feel like we are living in the future.{% include {{page.audio}}%}
+James brings in a paper on spinal stimulation that makes you feel like we are living in the future.

+{% include {{page.audio}}%}

 [**Grad Student Highlight**](http://paperboyspodcast.com/gradhighlight/): Mayrena Hernandez (@mayrenaisamar) from the University of Wisconsin-Madison Injury in Sport Lab shares her research!